-With any kind of cyberattack, cybercriminals will typically go for the easiest targets first so efforts should focus on prevention.
-Possibly the most important advice I can give is to implement a Defence in Depth approach to security in which you don’t place your faith in any single technique or technology, but put multiple layers of both proactive and reactive security controls in place to eliminate information security vulnerabilities.
+With any kind of cyberattack, cybercriminals will typically go for the easiest targets first, so efforts should focus on prevention.
+Possibly the most important step would be to implement a Defense in Depth approach to security in which you don't place your faith in any single technique or technology, but put multiple layers of both proactive and reactive security controls in place to eliminate information security vulnerabilities.

 - Update obsolete operating systems

-- Conduct Information Security Assessments, Vulnerability Assessments and regular penetration testing to assess the effectiveness of your defences.
+- Conduct Information Security Assessments, Vulnerability Assessments and regular penetration testing to assess the effectiveness of your defenses

 - Adopt a virtual desktop environment for remote devices